Mig-uel/revature-pep/week_11/day_3/README.md

 #### Request

-The `Request` type represnets a resource request.
+The `Request` type represents a resource request.
 It contains information about the request, such as the URL, method, headers, and body.
 You can create a new `Request` object using the `Request` constructor or by passing a URL and options object to the `fetch()` function.

 ```javascript
 const options = {